Ora Labora: A Lost Colony in Northern Michigan

 Fashionable Utopian Religious Communes

-It was 15 years prior to their arrival at Wild Fowl Bay that the planning for the Ora Labora religious colony began.
+It was 15 years prior to their arrival at Michigan's Wild Fowl Bay that the planning for the Ora Labora religious colony began.
 Utopian religious communes were being established in the burgeoning communities on the edge of wilderness areas.
-The Harmony Society recruited Emil Baur to look for a site of a new German Religious colony based on the success of its own colony in Pennsylvania.
+The Harmony Society, founded in Germany, recruited Emil Baur to look for a site of a new German Religious colony based on the success of its own colony in Pennsylvania.
+The colony was self-sufficient by with textile miles producing cotton and woolen garments.
+It also had a sawmill, a tannery, and produced wine from its vineyards and made distilled spirits.

 Emil came to Michigan on and off in starting in 1847 when much of the state was still wilderness, but the new state was rapidly being bought up by speculators.
 Michigan was encouraging settlement by German farmers by distributing pamphlets printed in German about available land and settlements like Frankenmuth.
 This impressed the Society's leadership and it encouraged Emil to return to Michigan to complete his search for a suitable community.
 Baur needed to a large tract of land away from the temptations of the city and he needed it cheap.
 He found Huron County in Michigan's thumb ideal.
 With $20,000 from the Society, he was able to cobble together approximately 3,000 acres of land on the eastern shore of Saginaw Bay in 1862.

 Michigan's Wild Fowl Bay Was Not A Garden of Eden

 The site of Wild Fowl Bay was only 30 miles from the bustling lumber town of Saginaw yet the area was still untouched.
 White pine and oak towered high and created a canopy over the forest floor.
 Wild fruit was plentiful.
 Blueberry’s, plums, grapes, wild crab apples, both red and black raspberries, strawberries, and cranberries found conditions ideal near the marshy areas.
 Deer were plentiful and the bay abounded in fish.
 He found that shoal bottomed lake schooners could navigate close to shore and he could build a pier for shipping.
 There was plenty of government land at $1.25 an acre.
 The colony could buy a large holding and have room to expand.